kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

     optional arguments:
-      -h, --help           show this help message and exit --remote REMOTE      Specify IP:port to a Cuckoo API server to submit remotely
+      -h, --help           show this help message and exit --remote REMOTE      Specify IP:port to a CAPE API server to submit remotely
       --url                Specify whether the target is an URL --package PACKAGE    Specify an analysis package